namjoonsuh/TimeAutoDiff/README.md

 # TimeAutoDiff
 This is the Github repository for code implementation of the TimeAutoDiff model (https://arxiv.org/pdf/2406.16028).
+Thanks for your interest in our model!
-In the Model Code file, we have
+In the Model Code file, we have the following py-files.

 <p> 1.
 DP.py: This file is for splitting the dataset <br>